videolan/x265/doc/reST/cli.rst

 	Picture Timing SEI messages providing timing information to the decoder.
 Default disabled

+.. option:: --dolby-vision-profile <integer|float>

+    Generate bitstreams confirming to the specified Dolby Vision profile, note that 0x7C01 makes RPU appear to be an unspecified NAL type in HEVC stream.
+If BL is backward compatible, Dolby Vision single layer VES will be equivalent to a backward compatible BL VES on legacy device as RPU will be ignored.

+    The value is specified as a float or as an integer with the profile times 10, for example profile 5 is specified as "5" or "5.0" or "50".

+    Currently only profile 5 enabled, Default 0 (disabled)

 .. option:: --info, --no-info

 	Emit an informational SEI with the stream headers which describes